zalyoung/gitlab-handbook/content/handbook/sales/field-operations/sales-operations/deal-desk.md

 **Please avoid contacting the DD team members directly via Slack.** Utlizing the `#sales-support` channel is best to ensure timely coverage, helps others who may have similar questions, and aligns with our **Transparency** value.

-In case of a specific opportunity or quote related question please create a case by using the Request Support button on the Opportunity Level. (see section [Salesforce Case Communication](#salesforce-case-communication))
+In case of a specific opportunity or quote related question please create a case by using the Request Support button on the Opportunity Level.

 ##### Slack Announcements